- Family Background:

 This year, Frances was appointed Associate Artistic Director at Bangarra.

 In 2002, Frances made her main stage choreographic debut for Bangarra to outstanding critical acclaim with the Rations bill of Walkabout.
-Frances has followed this by creating 6 works for the company; Bush (co-choreography), Unaipon, X300 and Artefact.
+Frances has followed this by creating 6 works for the company; Bush (co-choreography), Unaipon, X300, Artefact, Terrain and Sheoak.

 In 2004 Bulletin Magazine named Frances in their Smart 100, following the world premiere of her work Unaipon at The Adelaide Festival of the Arts.
 Frances has choreographed works for many of Australia’s leading Dance Companies including West Australian Ballet and Tasdance as well as continuing a successful Independent career.
 Frances has danced in works by many of Australia’s leading choreographers and companies including Meryl Tankard, Leigh Warren, and Legs on the Wall.